The Benefits of Kerry Kefir

 The word ‘grains’ does not refer to grains as we know them.
 Kefir ‘grains’ are a symbiotic culture of live bacteria and yeast, living in harmony (symbiosis) together.
 They look like little florets of cauliflower!
 In order to survive, these beneficial bacteria and yeast need a source of energy.
 The naturally occurring lactose in milk provides a source of carbohydrates for the microbes.
 Through the process of fermentation, these powerful microbes enter the milk, creating the product Kefir.
 As they ferment the milk, they grow and multiply and can be re-used over and over again (as long as they are well cared for).
 Read more about Kefir Grains here (What are Kefir grains)

 The most natural form of kefir, is kefir made using the live kefir grains.
-It’s a broad range probiotic that packs a powerful punch.
+It’s has a broad range of living cultures and packs a powerful punch.

 Kerry Kefir is a home-made kefir using kefir grains, promoting all the time-tested benefits of traditional kefir.

-This is one of the main reasons to drink kefir in the current climate.
 Research has shown that 70-80% of our immune system is in our gut.
 The foods we eat and the microbes (living bacteria) in our gut directly impact our immunity.
-By drinking kefir, you will be adding beneficial microbes to your gut thus supporting your immune system.

 In the case of diarrhoea- having a healthy gut has a huge impact on the instances of diarrhoea, helping to fight off infections etc that can be the cause of diarrhoea.

 Acid reflux occurs when acid from the stomach is pushed back up through the oesophagus.
 This can cause pain and irritation.
 A potential cause of acid reflux is an imbalance between the good and bad bacteria in the gut.
 If there are too many bad bugs digesting our food, this can cause gas to be produced which pushes the acid in our stomach back up our oesophagus.
-Drinking kefir will help to inhibit the activity of the bad bugs with natural lactic acid present.
-Kefir also has natural anti-inflammatory properties which will help relieve some of the irritation caused by the acid reflux.
+Kefir may help to modulate the gut bacteria (Kefir and Intestinal Microbiota Modulation: Implications in Human Health – PMC (nih.gov)) Kefir also may have anti-inflammatory properties which may help relieve some of the irritation caused by acid reflux.

 5. May help Reduce the Symptoms of Anxiety/Depression

 Studies have shown that our gut and brain are connected (Gut-Brain axis)!
 Our gut microbiome (bacteria) send signals to the brain and vice versa.
 Our gut is responsible for our brain function in regards to our mood!
 95% of serotonin (known as the ‘Happy Hormone’) is produced in the gut!
-Drinking kefir will add these beneficial bacteria to our gut.
+Scientists in Co.
+Cork have identified a specific diet which can improve anxiety, stress and stress-induced conditions.
+Read Here

-8. Helps to Relieve Symptoms of Irritable Bowel Syndrome (IBS)
+8. May help to Relieve Symptoms of Irritable Bowel Syndrome (IBS)

 IBS is a very common digestive ailment, experienced by at 10-15% of the population worldwide!
 Usually the signs are discomfort after eating, bloating, gas, stomach cramps, constipation, diarrhoea or a fluctuation between constipation and diarrhoea.
 The causes of IBS are not very well understood or known.
 One potential cause may be SIBO (small intestinal bacteria overgrowth).

-Kefir contains protein (in particular an essential amino acid called tryptophan), calcium & magnesium which all help to relax our nervous system.
+Protein (in particular an essential amino acid called tryptophan), calcium & magnesium all help to relax our nervous system.

-There are B vitamins found in kefir, which are essential for our kidney and liver function.
-Vitamin K is also present, which is important for our bones.
+B Vitamins are essential for our kidney and liver function.
+Vitamin K is important for our bones.

 11. Aids Digestion

-Because kefir is a natural probiotic, it contains large amounts of bacteria and yeast.
-By drinking kefir, we are adding these bacteria and yeasts to our digestive system.
+Kefir contains large amounts of bacteria and yeast.
 Recently, scientists have discovered that there are many different types of enzymes within these bacteria.
-By having a good balance and range of bacteria in your digestive tract, you will also have a broad range of different enzymes which help us to break down our food efficiently.
-The more our food can be broken down, the more nutrients, vitamins and minerals we will absorb from our food, thus supporting our health even further.
+By having a good balance and range of bacteria in your digestive tract, you might also have a broad range of different enzymes which may help us to break down our food efficiently.
+The more our food can be broken down, the more nutrients, vitamins and minerals we might absorb from our food, thus supporting our health even further.
+Read Here